The Moth (novel)

 The Moth is a novel by James M. Cain published in 1948 by Alfred A. Knopf.
-The work is the last of Cain’s four novels to feature opera as a central element of the story; the others are Serenade (1937), Mildred Pierce (1941) and Career in C Major (1943) At over three-hundred pages, The Moth is Cain’s “most personal, most ambitious and longest book” in his oeuvre, attempting to convey a “broad, social landscape” of America in the 1930s.
+At over three-hundred pages, The Moth is Cain's "most personal, most ambitious and longest book" in his œuvre, attempting to convey a "broad, social landscape" of America in the 1930s.

 The novel is essentially a semi-autobiographical and picaresque work examining the Great Depression through the experiences of a 22-year-old drifter.

 Plot summary

 The Moth traces the life of Jack Dillon from childhood to middle age, in a saga that begins and ends in Baltimore, Maryland, with a sojourn in California during the Great Depression.
 Dillion is raised in a well-to-do family and enjoys performing as a choir boy, a high-school football champion and a Vaudeville troupe member in his youth.
 He becomes engaged to a local girl, but secretly develops a passion for her beautiful 12-year-old sister, Helen Legg.
-Dillion comes under unfounded accusations of having seduced Helen, and is forced to flee his home, but not before his father has lost his son’s savings in the Wall Street Crash of 1929.
+Dillion comes under unfounded accusations of having seduced Helen, and is forced to flee his home, but not before his father has lost his son's savings in the Wall Street crash of 1929.

 For years Dillion rides the rails as a hobo during the depths of the depression, working a multitude of skilled and unskilled jobs.
 In California he marries a woman who possesses an oil field.
 Dillion makes the enterprise profitable, but his wife discovers his obsession with Helen, and they divorce.
 He returns home to Maryland and is reconciled with his father.
 Helen, now a young woman, unites with Dillion and they live happily ever after.

 Publication history

-In April of 1947 Cain embarked on his most ambitious literary project, a quasi-autobiographical novel, The Moth.
-He completed the first draft in December of 1947.
+In April 1947 Cain embarked on his most ambitious literary project, a quasi-autobiographical novel, The Moth.
+He completed the first draft in December 1947.

 The origins of the story can be traced back to the early 1930s, shortly after Cain arrived in California to first work as a Hollywood screenwriter.
-He witnessed mass unemployment, including the transient workers—“hobos”—whom he saw riding boxcars near the studios.
-Biographer David Madden notes that “Cain deliberately presents a detailed picture of the life of the hobo, the migrant worker [coming] closer to the proletarian writing of the 1930s than to the tough-guy school.”
+He witnessed mass unemployment, including the transient workers—"hobos"—whom he saw riding boxcars near the studios.
+Biographer David Madden notes that "Cain deliberately presents a detailed picture of the life of the hobo, the migrant worker [coming] closer to the proletarian writing of the 1930s than to the tough-guy school.”